PirateCrypto/doc/content/nfts/alien-lunas.md

 ![00_GhostlyGoddess](/nfts/ghostly-goddesses/00_GhostlyGoddess.jpg#center)

 ### Summary
-A collection of high-quality, hand drawn digital art revolving around Alien Luna, the alien counterpart of the Greek Goddess of the Moon.
-Each image is unique and hand-picked for our collection.
+A collection of spooky, hand drawn NFTs starring Alien Luna, the alien counterpart of the Greek Goddess of the Moon.

+Each Alien Luna is uniquely hand-picked and digitally enhanced to provide owners with the highest quality art possible.

-*More information coming soon*
+*More information coming soon!*

 ---
 ### NFT List